corvusdeinanis/cuddlyspaceship/content/Painful Memories of Childhood and Adulthood - Man Who Invented Christmas.md

 > it might not be reflective of my current views)
 >

-# Painful Memories of Childhood and Adulthood - As portrayed in the movie Man Who Invented Christmas
+# Painful Memories of Childhood and Adulthood - As Portrayed in the Movie Man Who Invented Christmas

 ### About the Author - Charles Dickens